SvelteLab/SvelteLab/README.md

 ---

+# FAQ

+## Are my projects secure?

+Simply put, no. SvelteLab not meant as a IDE for building real world applications, but for sharing Svelte expeirments. **Do not** use it to store private API keys or other secrets, as all contents will be saved or shared as plaintext.

 ## Why not just use StackBlitz or similar?

 Our aim isn't to create a fully fledged online web dev development environment as StackBlitz and other tools do that already.